Some Frequently Asked Questions…

-The application deadline is December 11, 2017.
-The department admits in the fall of every year. (no winter or spring admission)
+The application deadline is Monday, December 13, 2021.
+The department admits in the fall of every year (no winter or spring admission).

 Your writing sample should be moderately sized – a research paper – 20-25 pages or a chapter or two of a thesis. ( Please note: the exact number of pages may change to accommodate the new on-line application process – any changes will be listed at the online application site).

 There is no length requirement for a statement of purpose, though most are three to four pages.
 It is more important for your statement to be concise and specific.
 What are your scholarly interests?
 What faculty members and programs at UCSB seem well-suited to aiding you to gain the knowledge and training you need to pursue those interests as a professional?
 See the Statement of Purpose and Recommendation Guidelines for further advice.

 Applicants will be required to have completed an undergraduate major in history or its’ equivalent (approximately 40 upper-division quarter units or approximately 24 upper-division semester units).
 History is a discipline that benefits from training in other fields, so applicants who do not meet these requirements are still encouraged to apply, but are also strongly urged to contact faculty in their proposed field of study for advice.
 GRE is NOT required for admission.
 The Graduate Division of the University requires applicants to have a minimum GPA of 3.0 for the junior and senior years.
 The average GPA of students admitted to the Graduate History Program is 3.55 for the junior and senior years.
 Those students who successfully compete for merit-based awards usually have higher GPAs.Applicants must submit a suitable sample of historical writing, such as a term paper or equivalent, and three letters of recommendation.
 These should address the applicant’s academic qualifications for graduate work in history.
 In addition, applicants ordinarily are expected to have a minimum grade-point average of 3.5 in upper-division history courses (or 3.75 in master’s courses).